Calvin and Hobbes: Books

-There are 18 Calvin and Hobbes books, published from 1987 to 1997.
-These include 11 collections, which form a complete archive of the newspaper strips, except for a single daily strip from November 28, 1985.
-(The collections do contain a strip for this date, but it is not the same strip that appeared in some newspapers.)
-Treasuries usually combine the two preceding collections with bonus material and include color reprints of Sunday comics.
+Eighteen Calvin and Hobbes books were published between 1987 and 1997.
+These include 11 collections forming a complete archive of the newspaper strips, except for a single daily strip from November 28, 1985 (the collections contain a strip for this date, but not the one that appeared in some newspapers).

-Watterson included some new material in the treasuries.
-In The Essential Calvin and Hobbes, which includes cartoons from the collections Calvin and Hobbes and Something Under the Bed Is Drooling, the back cover features a scene of a giant Calvin rampaging through a town.
-The scene is based on Watterson's home town of Chagrin Falls, Ohio, and Calvin is holding the Chagrin Falls Popcorn Shop, an iconic candy and ice cream shop overlooking the town's namesake falls.
-Several of the treasuries incorporate additional poetry; The Indispensable Calvin and Hobbes book features a set of poems, ranging from just a few lines to an entire page, that cover topics such as Calvin's mother's "hindsight" and exploring the woods.
-In The Essential Calvin and Hobbes, Watterson presents a long poem explaining a night's battle against a monster from Calvin's perspective.
-The Authoritative Calvin and Hobbes includes a story based on Calvin's use of the Transmogrifier to finish his reading homework.
+Treasuries usually combine the two preceding collections with color reprints of Sunday comics and new material by Watterson.

-A complete collection of Calvin and Hobbes strips, in three hardcover volumes totaling 1440 pages, was released on October 4, 2005, by Andrews McMeel Publishing.
-It includes color prints of the art used on paperback covers, the treasuries' extra illustrated stories and poems and a new introduction by Bill Watterson in which he talks about his inspirations and his story leading up to the publication of the strip.
+A complete collection of Calvin and Hobbes strips in three hardcover volumes totaling 1,440 pages was released on October 4, 2005 by Andrews McMeel Publishing.
+It includes color prints of the art used on paperback covers, the treasuries' extra illustrated stories and poems, and a new introduction by Bill Watterson discussing his inspirations and the story leading up to the strip's publication.
 The alternate 1985 strip is still omitted, and three other strips (January 7 and November 24, 1987, and November 25, 1988) have altered dialogue.
-A four-volume paperback version was released November 13, 2012.
+A four-volume paperback version was released on November 13, 2012.

-To celebrate the release (which coincided with the strip's 20th anniversary and the tenth anniversary of its absence from newspapers), Bill Watterson answered 15 questions submitted by readers.

-Early books were printed in smaller format in black and white.
-These were later reproduced in twos in color in the "Treasuries" (Essential, Authoritative and Indispensable), except for the contents of Attack of the Deranged Mutant Killer Monster Snow Goons.
-Those Sunday strips were not reprinted in color until the Complete collection was finally published in 2005.

-Watterson claims he named the books the "Essential, Authoritative and Indispensable" because, as he says in The Calvin and Hobbes Tenth Anniversary Book, the books are "obviously none of these things."